 \section{Introduction}

 Let $E$ be an $n$-dimensional Euclidean space, with scalar product $x\cdot y$.
 The {\em norm of $x\in E$} is $N(x)=x\cdot x$ (the square of the ``classical norm'' $\|x\|$).
-Let $\Lb$ be a {\em lattice in~$E$ of rank n}, that is, a full rank discrete subgroup of $E$, respectively a $\Z$-module in $E$ of rank $n$.
+Let $\Lb$ be a {\em lattice in~$E$ of rank n}, that is, a full rank discrete subgroup of $E$ and a $\Z$-module in $E$ of rank $n$.
 Let $m_1,\dots,m_n$ be its {\em successive minima} in the sense of Minkowski: each $m_i$ is the smallest real number such that the span of the set of vectors in $\Lb$ of norm $N\le m_i$ is of dimension at least $i$.
-Let $\Lb'$ be a {\em Minkowskian sublattice} of $\Lb$ with {\em basis} consisting of linear independent representatives $e_1,\dots,e_n$ of $m_1,\dots,m_n$, that is,
+A {\em Minkowskian sublattice}